 Good job site boom boxes will have just about everything you can think of when it comes to your tunes and tools.
 They should, of course, have the option of battery operation—so you can have your tunes on any job site, no matter how remote—and those batteries need to be interchangeable with your cordless tools; plus it's a real bonus when your boom box is also a charger for your tool batteries.
 If you’ve got power for tunes, you oughta be able to charge your batteries too.

 Further, they pretty much need to be bluetooth compatible, and its nice to get one that will play your MP3, ipod, iphone, XM satellite and even tune in a radio station or two.
-They should have a USB port, so you can download your favorite tunes and charge all your devices, and some of the best will even be Bluetooth compatible and have AC power outlets so you can run other tools from them.
+They should have an iphone or android port, so you can download your favorite tunes and charge all your devices, and some of the best will even have AC power outlets so you can run other tools from them.
 Also, look for a good construction site radio that is weatherproof and durable ‘cause you need it to perform, rain or shine, indoors and out.

 With these features in mind, let’s take a look at five of the best job site radios available at the lowest prices anywhere.

-Milwaukee M18 Job Site Radio & Charger Review: Top Sound & Power
+1. Milwaukee M18 Sereo & Charger: Top Sound, Features, & Power

-First off, it's the only heavy duty radio on the market today that offers Bluetooth wireless technology.
+First off, Milwaukee was the original job site stereo on the market offering Bluetooth wireless technology.
 You can play your tunes and completely control this system from more than 100’ away with any Bluetooth enabled device.